-- Identifying individuals qualified to become Board members and recommending to the Board the director candidates (nominees) for the next annual shareholders' meeting. - Annually reviewing of the Board's performance and recommending to the Board director candidates for each committee for appointment by the Board. - Determining, approving the compensation structure for members of senior management (members of the Executive Committee), staff members and certain highly compensated employees, in accordance with guidelines established by the Committee from time to time, and special compensation and benefits policies.
+- Identifying individuals qualified to become Board members and recommending to the Board the director candidates (nominees) for the next annual shareholders' meeting. - Annually reviewing of the Board's performance and recommending to the Board director candidates for each committee for appointment by the Board. - Determining, approving the compensation structure for members of senior management (members of the Executive Committee, key functions), staff members and certain highly compensated employees, in accordance with guidelines established by the Committee from time to time, and special compensation and benefits policies.

-Additionally, the Committee will regularly review the Company's management resources, succession planning and development activities, as well as the performance of senior management.
+Additionally, the Committee will regularly review the Company's management resources, succession planning and development activities, as well as the performance of senior management including key functions (as per the dedicated Key Function Policy).
 The Committee is charged with monitoring the Company's performance toward meeting its goals on employee diversity.